 Download and complete theVA Form 10-0103to apply for a HISA grant.
 Submit the application to the Prosthetic and Sensory Aids Service at the nearest VA Medical Center.
 Find aVA Medical Centerhere.

-VA Veteran-Directed Home and Community Based Services (VD-HCBS): This VA program allows eligible veterans the opportunity to self-direct the long-term services and supports they need to continue living independently.
+VA Veteran-Veterans Directed Care: This VA program allows eligible veterans the opportunity to self-direct the long-term services and supports they need to continue living independently.
 Veterans are given a flexible budget to spend on services such as case management, assistance with activities of daily living and some home modifications.
 For more information, visit theVeteran-Directed Carepage.

 Rebuilding Together Heroes at Home: This organization assists low-income military families with critical repairs and home accessibility modifications.
 To register for assistance, call(847) 286-2500.Go here to findRebuilding Together affiliatesacross Connecticut, including contact information.

 The Gary Sinise Foundation’s Restoring Independence Supporting Empowerment (R.I.S.E):This foundation helps veterans and their families by constructing or remodeling homes to accommodate a disability or mobility restriction.
 They provide home modifications, mobility devices and adapted vehicles.
 To seek support, visit theGary Sinise Foundation websiteand fill out their online form.

 Was this page helpful?